Does the additional balancing lake the groundwater?

 The quays in De Onlanden are being raised so that extra water can be temporarily stored during extreme weather conditions — on average once every 25 years, for around 5 to 10 days.
-After that, the water flows off in a controlled manner towards the sea.
+The water will then flow off in a controlled manner towards the sea.

-Research shows that this has no lasting effect on the groundwater level.
-In some areas, the water level may rise slightly for a short period, but the water board is taking measures to prevent any inconvenience.
+Research shows that this will have no lasting effect on the groundwater level.
+In some areas, the water level may rise slightly for a short period, but the water authority measures to prevent any nuisance.

-During extreme rainfall, the water level rises everywhere, including outside De Onlanden.
-During droughts, it actually falls.
+When the extra balancing lake is used balancing lake only in the event of extreme rainfall), the soil is already saturated due to the extreme rainfall.The water levelthen riseseverywhere, including outside De Onlanden.
+In the event of drought, it actually falls.
 A geohydrological analysis shows that the changes in water levels are limited and temporary, with no structural consequences for surrounding residential areas.

 Why does the groundwater sometimes rise near houses and farmland?